deltachat/deltachat-pages/_posts/2021-09-11-eppd-provider-criteria.md

     <b>Download</b> eppd_criteria_final.pdf
 </a>

-You'll see the EPPD comparison criteria below which we'll use to evaluate roughly 20 providers in the upcoming months.
-Many thanks also to Gerry who majorly helped with identifying the providers and collecting initial information about them.
-Apart from making it easier for Delta Chat users to choose a provider, we are to use these findings to make Delta Chat easier to use, for example telling users about rate limits when messages fail to go out.
+You'll also see the EPPD comparison criteria below which we'll use to evaluate roughly 20 providers in the upcoming months.
+Many thanks also to [Gerry](https://github.com/gerryfrancis) who majorly helped with identifying the providers and collecting initial information about them.
+Apart from making it easier for Delta Chat users to choose a provider, we are to use these findings to make Delta Chat easier to use.
+In fact, the recent [Connectivity and Quota improvements](https://delta.chat/en/2021-08-24-updates#connectivity-and-quota) already originate in our EPPD effort.

 If you have any additional input or questions on this please mention "EPPD" in a post on our [support forum](https://support.delta.chat) -- you can login with your Delta Chat app there through a QR scan btw :)